The Nest

 What Is A Mixed-Use Building?

-A mixed-use building is a building officially zoned for both commercial and residential purposes in New York City.
-This usually happens in one of two ways.
+New York City’s mixed-use buildings are officially zoned for commercial and residential purposes, usually in one of two ways.

 Either the building is new construction built with mixed goals in mind, or it’s an older building initially meant for commercial uses but later became mixed-use after remodeling.